GoogleChrome/developer.chrome.com/site/en/docs/devtools/inspect-styles/animations/index.md

 Hover over an animation to highlight it in the viewport.
 Click on the animation to select it in the **Elements** panel.

-![hover over animation to highlight it in viewport](/web/tools/chrome-devtools/inspect-styles/imgs/highlight-animation.png)
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/cwfsRGVqdUx09qYmZGzu.png", alt="Hovering over an animation to highlight it in viewport", width="800", height="431" %}

 The leftmost, darker section of an animation is its definition.
 The right, more faded section represents iterations.
 For example, in the screenshot below, sections two and three represent